lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 # ASN.1 Module

 \[EDNOTE: Do we need an ASN.1 module?
-We haven't defined any new ASN.1]
+We haven't defined any new ASN.1.
+Yes, see S/MIME ASN.1 changes to composite-kem draft]

 ## Examples